dsyer/teavm-demo/README.md

 </html>
 ```

-> NOTE: Spring Boot doesn't serve `*.mjs` with the correct mime type by default, so we need to use `.js` as a file extension for the module script.
-It's a hassle because Node.js likes `.mjs`.
+> NOTE: Spring Boot doesn't serve `*.mjs` with the correct mime type by default, so we need to use `.js` as a file extension for the module script, or register `mjs` explicitly (which we did in `DemoApplication` in this case).

 Loading this page the console will print "Hello World" twice.
-We can't call those functions directly from the console because they are in a module.
+You can't call those functions directly from the console because they are in a module, but you could set a breakpoint there in the browser and see them from the console when it stops.

 ## Generic Wrapper

-We can choose either the CommonJS or the ES6 route and write some code that uses the generated JavaScript from TeaVM.
+To ensure that we can just use the generated Javascript without having to manually edit it, we can write some code that loads it and runs it.
 In ES6:

 ```javascript
 let main = {exports:{}};